nauam/Courses/docs/administration/projects/resource-model-sources/vmware.md

 ### Connecting using Certificate

-For now, to verify the certificate you need to add it to the truststore of QW Control or Java:
+For now, to verify the certificate you need to add it to the truststore of Rundeck or Java:

 - get the certificate from VSphere/VCenter Server: